How to Decorate a Mantel {3 Ways}

 - You can do a really concentrated and lush look (like I’ve done here), or you can keep it more sparse and just line up plants with a little more room to breathe.
 It’s all about what makes you smile!

-Style Two: Keep it SimplE + Symmetrical
+Style Two: Keep it Simple + Symmetrical

 If you’re looking for something super simple and easy to maintain – why not just toss a few candles up there?
 It’s romantic and classic, and it looks great.
 This is a really good option if you have a lot going on in your space and need a good spot for your eyes to rest.
+It creates a classic, balanced look that will work in any space and with any color palette.

 A few tips: